cmcfarlane/social/Sayer-WhyThingsMatterPeople.md

 136:  "since human becoming or development is open-ended, it is always possible to discover and create new forms of flourishing, or indeed suffering."

 Chapter 5: Understanding the Ethical Dimension of Life
----

-144:  "As social beings, we simply cannot live without developing some sense of how actions affect well-being and how we ought to treat one another."

-144:  "We need to pay attention here not only to moral actions but moral emotions or sentiments, virtues and vices, and character, relating these to context and well-being or ill-being.
-There is more to morality than mere 'values' or 'norms'."

-145:  "We live between what is and what could or should be; ethical ideas themselves are related both to the kinds of beings we (think we) are and the kind of beings we (think we) should become through our actions."

-145:  "People are ethical to the extent that they are concerned about how to act with regard to others' well-being as well as their own, precisely because they know they can easily act in ways that cause harm.
-Ethical being therefore presupposes awareness of the possibility of unethical being, from petty selfishness through monstrous forms such as genocide."

-147:  "Moral sentiments can't be ignored because (a) they matter greatly to individuals, (b) they tell us something about both the individual and her situation, including her well-being (indeed this accounts for a), and (c) they make a difference and are part of the object of study."

-148:  "The formation of individuals with ethical responsibilities, dispositions and concerns depends on their socialization, not merely in terms of the learning of rules, but from the experience of living, as sentient social beings---embodied, capable, dependent, and vulnerable---with others in various kinds of social relations.
-In particular, it depends on the quality of care and the formation of supportive attachments that both protect and nurture the development of responsible autonomy."

-153:  "In acknowledging the importance of norms, we need to pay attention not just to the prescribed actions but to their functions, intentions and legitimations, for these are what give them their normative force."

-154:  "We learn more by doing than by learning norms: our informal moral education consists mainly of learning from experience of concrete situations and responding to their specifics."

-154:  "Rights are social constructions designed to ensure that certain conditions that are deemed necessary for our most basic functioning are universally met; in so far as they have any force it derives from awareness of the seriousness of the harms that result from their infringement."

-156:  "We believe child abuse is wrong not merely because it transgresses our norms or conventions, but because we know that it harms children. *This implies a fundamental distinction between the moral and the conventional*."

-160:  "The existence of support for animal rights shows that our moral imagination can extend beyond our own species."

-162:  "people's judgements of how to act may not only be base on attempts to anticipate the implications for themselves and the person(s) affected by their actions, but to imagine the reactions of observers.
-This conscious or semi-conscious monitoring and evaluating is crucial both for ethical conduct and the reproduction of social order.
-People can remember or anticipate the approval or disapproval of others and weigh up whether to respond to it, and those others may make their judgements known in order to influence future conduct."

-174:  "while it is important to acknowledge that ordinary people, and not just philosophers, engage in ethical reflection and reason about actions, the extent to which they do so should not be exaggerated.
-Mostly, people think and act in piecemeal fashion, and only occasionally, if ever, step back and try to work out whether they are being consistent.
-Thus, inconsistencies in lay ethical thought and action are common: some may deplore murder, yet be in favour of capital punishment.
-While there are many contradictions in popular ethical beliefs, it is generally only where individuals encounter them personally in particularly vivid form that they try to sort them out."

-184:  "A *purely* liberal society, that is one in which all individuals are only contingently and conditionally related to others and can negotiate their relations with one another as equals, *is an impossibility*."

-188:  "Any attempts to make societies more ethical have to engage with actually existing ethical being."

 Chapter 6: Dignity
 ---